 Some Academy graduates wish to continue their studies at post-graduate level.
 As the Bachelor of Design Arts is accredited within the Australian Qualifications Framework, all other Australian higher education providers and universities will recognise the attainment of the degree in determining eligibility for higher degrees.

 Former Academy students have gone on to undertake post-graduate studies in areas including Arts Management, Teaching/Education, Multimedia Interactive Design, Animation, Curatorship, and Commerce.

 What do I get when I finish my course?

 A nationally accredited and recognised qualification from an international-standard institution.
-Plus membership of the Academy’s Alumni, a growing network that includes members of some of the country’s top creative studios, Oscar-winning graphic designers, buyers for fashion houses, artists represented by major galleries, arts administrators, as well as freelance professionals.
+Plus membership of the Academy’s International Alumni, a growing network that includes members of top creative studios, Oscar-winning graphic designers, buyers for fashion houses, artists represented by major galleries, arts administrators, as well as freelance professionals.

 What if I don’t finish my course?

 Even with the Academy's support systems, students sometimes require time off during their studies due to personal difficulties or other reasons.
 At any time after commencement you may apply for Leave of Absence, for a period of 6-12 months, and be guaranteed a place in your course when you return.
 Leave of Absence extensions may also be granted, depending on your circumstances.
 International students should be aware that Leave of Absence may affect your student visa and can only be granted in compassionate and compelling circumstances.
 Information about these circumstances, and the evidence required to prove them, is available at Part D, section 13.2 of the National Code.